Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 Things to consider if you own a car

-Use car sharing and rental cars (rent only when necessary)
+Use car sharing or rental cars (rent only when necessary)

 If you live in a rural area, you can save money by buying a used minicar.